Dante-atc/BigDatabowl/README.md

   <img src="imgs/epa_prob.jpeg" width="800">
   <p><em>Figure 5.
 Probability of Explosive Play.
 Bar chart demonstrating the "high risk" nature of aggressive defense (Q4).</em></p>
 </div>

+### Empirical Validation: Self-Supervised Discovery

+Critically, our framework discovered defensive principles **without outcome labels**.
+The model was never shown EPA, completion rates, or play results during training— yet the learned embeddings naturally cluster plays by structural quality.

+**Key Validation:** Analysis of 14,108 pass plays reveals that defensive turnovers (interceptions, sacks) systematically occur at higher DIS values compared to completions, despite the model having zero knowledge of these outcomes during pretraining.
+This emergent clustering confirms our Self-Supervised approach captured genuine geometric principles of coverage integrity, not outcome artifacts.

 ## General Conclusion
 This project demonstrates that the "black box" of defensive performance can be unlocked using geometric deep learning.
 By moving beyond outcome-based metrics and focusing on the underlying physics of player movement, we have established a new framework for evaluating the **process** of defense.